sam-randall/samrandall.github.io/README.md

 <a href="https://www.youtube.com/watch?v=r2YbpxIprDI" target="_blank"> Youtube link</a> to see a functional demo of the iPad app.

 ### System Modeling
-At PHICOR, I worked on a team to model how epidemics (<a href="https://pubmed.ncbi.nlm.nih.gov/30544164/" target="_blank">Zika</a>, <a href="https://pubmed.ncbi.nlm.nih.gov/31104883/" target="_blank">Chagas</a>) impact a population.
+At PHICOR, I worked to model & understand how epidemics (<a href="https://pubmed.ncbi.nlm.nih.gov/30544164/" target="_blank">Zika</a>, <a href="https://pubmed.ncbi.nlm.nih.gov/31104883/" target="_blank">Chagas</a>) impact a population.
 We used SIR and Markov Models models, respectively.

 At the <a href="https://www.umass.edu/natural-sciences/about/directory/nathaniel-whitaker" target="_blank"> Whitaker</a> lab in UMASS Amherst, I modeled the dynamics and interactions of leukemia and healthy cells within a 1D vein using partial differential equations.